opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 ## Conclusion

-Klarna’s experience underscored a simple but easily overlooked truth: in real-world monitoring, **“no data” is sometimes the most important data point of all**.
+Klarna’s experience underscored a simple but easily overlooked truth: in real-world monitoring, **“no data” is sometimes the anomaly**.
 By treating silent intervals as a first-class signal rather than a gap to ignore, we were able to close a blind spot where critical outages could otherwise slip by undetected.

 The enhancements introduced in OpenSearch 2.17—configurable imputation, the impute‑then‑detect pipeline, and explicit data‑quality gating—give customers fine‑grained control over how missingness is handled.
 In many cases, simply widening the detector interval is enough to reduce empty buckets.
 When that is not acceptable for real‑time use cases, carefully chosen imputation policies (such as treating missing `value_count` as zero) can surface anomalies exactly when traffic disappears, without polluting the model with fabricated data.